crosenth/taxmagick/README.md

 # Documentation

 There are two commands in this package.
 The first command is the `taxtree` command that generates a text based taxonomic tree.
-A user can choose individual tax ids to visualize along with a top level root node.
-If no root node is defined the ncbi top level root node is used.
+With both commands the user can choose individual tax ids to visualize along with a top level root node.
+If the `--root` node is not specified then the ncbi top level root node (tax id 1) is used.
 If a subset of tax ids is not defined then the entire taxonomic tree is output.
 If no taxdmp.tar.gz file is specified then it will be downloaded automatically and saved in the current directory.

-An example using a couple Escherichia coli tax ids the output looks like this
+A taxtree example using Escherichia coli (tax id 562) and Amanita muscaria (41956) the output looks like this

 ```
 taxtree --root 131567 --ids 562,41956 taxdump.tar.gz